 Other studies average about 2 extra pounds of muscle over a month.

-Pretty awesome results considering how inexpensive (show cost) and convenient it is to drink a whey protein shake.
+Pretty awesome results considering how inexpensive and convenient it is to drink a whey protein shake.
 They taste pretty good these days too and are a great substitute for candy or cake after a meal.

 Whey Protein Helps Women Build Muscle Too